Dancing Queen: Music video

+The song was accompanied by a music video filmed in 1976 in Alexandra's discotheque in central Stockholm, Sweden directed by the Swedish film director Lasse Hallström.
+It features all four members of ABBA singing and performing to dancing club patrons.
+On June 29, 2025 at 19:24 UTC the music video on YouTube reached 1 billion views.
+The video was remastered in ultra-high definition in August 2021 to celebrate the 500 million view milestone.

 Legacy

 In 2000, "Dancing Queen" came fourth in a Channel 4 television poll of "The 100 Greatest Number One Singles".
 It was chosen as No. 148 on the Recording Industry Association of America's Songs of the Century list.
-It was ranked No. 171 on Rolling Stone's 2004 list of The 500 Greatest Songs of All Time, the only ABBA song on the list.
-That same year, it made VH1's 100 Greatest Dance Songs in Rock & Roll at No. 97.
+It was ranked No. 171 on Rolling Stone's 2004 list of "The 500 Greatest Songs of All Time", the only ABBA song on the list.
+That same year, it made VH1's "100 Greatest Dance Songs in Rock & Roll" at No. 97.
 Also in 2000, editors of Rolling Stone with MTV compiled a list of the best 100 pop songs; "Dancing Queen" placed 12th among songs of the 1970s.
 Billboard and Rolling Stone both ranked the song number one on their lists of the greatest ABBA songs.
+In 2023, it was ranked No. 2 on Billboard's list of "The 500 Best Pop Songs".
 On 9 November 2002, the results of a poll, "Top 50 Favourite UK #1's", was broadcast on Radio 2, celebrating the 50th anniversary of The Official UK Charts Company.
 188,357 listeners voted and "Dancing Queen" came out at No. 8.
 On 5 December 2010, Britain's ITV broadcast the results of a poll to determine "The Nation's Favourite ABBA Song" in which "Dancing Queen" placed at No. 2.
 In 2009, the British performing rights group Phonographic Performance Limited celebrated its 75th anniversary by listing the 75 songs that have played most in Great Britain on the radio, in clubs and on jukeboxes.
 "Dancing Queen" was number eight on the list.